databricks/terraform-databricks-examples/environments/databricks-department-clusters-pat/README.md

 In order to use this pipeline, we have two prerequisites:

-* Create a Service Principale and grant it one of the following permissions:
+* Create a Service Principal and grant it one of the following permissions:
   * Contributor access to the Azure Databricks workspace and blob contributor access to the storage account used for the remote state.
   * Contributor access to the resource group containing both the Azure Databricks workspace and the storage account.
-* Store credentials for the Service Principale and the Databricks workspace where ressources will be deployed.
+* Store credentials for the Service Principal and the Databricks workspace where resources will be deployed.

 ### List of Github Actions secrets